ngcrawford/pypgen/README.rst

         python scr/tests/tests.py

-or, install and run nose
+or, install and run nose:

 ::